Bordered Heegaard Floer homology: Invariance and pairing: Admissibility criteria

-\subsection{Admissibility criteria}
+\section{Admissibility criteria}

 As in~\cite{OS04:HolomorphicDisks}, we need certain additional hypothesis to ensure the definitions of the differentials involve only finite sums.
+The idea is as follows.
+Given a homology class $B\in\pi_2(\x,\y)$, in Chapter~\ref{chap:structure-moduli} we will construct a moduli space of holomorphic curves in the homology class~$B$.
+In Chapters~\ref{chap:type-d-mod} and~\ref{chap:type-a-mod}, we will use counts these moduli spaces, when they are $0$-dimensional, to define the invariants of bordered $3$-manifolds.
+For each $B$, such a count will be finite.
+But we will sum over all $B$ (perhaps with given $\bdy^\bdy$), so we must ensure that only finitely many such $B$ can contribute.
+We will use the fact (Lemma~\ref{lem:holo-has-pos-domain}) that if the moduli space of curves in class $B$ is non-empty then $B$ must be positive, in the following sense: \begin{definition} A homology class $B\in\pi_2(\x,\y)$ is called \emph{positive} if the coefficient in the domain of $B$ of every component of $\bSigma\setminus(\balphas\cup\betas)$ is non-negative. \end{definition}

-We will have two different analogues of the traditional ``weak admissibility'' criterion, one of which we call \emph{provincial admissibility} and the other of which we call simply \emph{admissibility}.
+We will have two different analogues of the ``weak admissibility'' criterion of \cite[Definition 4.10]{OS04:HolomorphicDisks}, one of which we call provincial admissibility and the other of which we call simply admissibility.
+We will see in Lemmas~\ref{prop:provincial-admis-finiteness} and~\ref{prop:admis-finiteness} that these conditions ensure that the set of positive homology classes with given $\bdy^\bdy$ (respectively all positive homology classes) is finite.

-In Sections~\ref{sec:type-d-mod} and \ref{sec:type-a-mod}, provincial admissibility will be sufficient to define the invariants of bordered $3$-manifolds.
+In Chapters~\ref{chap:type-d-mod} and \ref{chap:type-a-mod}, provincial admissibility will be sufficient to define the invariants of bordered $3$-manifolds.
 However, in order for the tensor product involved in gluing two bordered $3$-manifolds to make sense, one of the two manifolds has to be admissible and not just provincially admissible.

 \begin{definition} A bordered Heegaard diagram is called \emph{provincially admissible} if every provincial periodic domain has both positive and negative coefficients. \end{definition}